Pyomo/pyomo/doc/OnlineDocs/contributed_packages/incidence/tutorial.dm.rst

 We now construct the underconstrained and overconstrained subsystems:

 .. doctest::
+   :skipif: not scipy_available or not networkx_available or not asl_available

    >>> uc_var = var_dmp.unmatched + var_dmp.underconstrained
    >>> uc_con = con_dmp.underconstrained